egovernment/eregistrations/documentation/sections.md

 As you can see the convention for resolving such logic is to create a property of the form `is<CapitalizedNameOfProperty>FormApplicable`.

+###Status tracking###

+In eregistrations we use statuses (given as values of type `dbjs-ext/number/percentage`).
+They determine completion level of steps in _Part A_.
+Every section has `status` property.
+Sections can calculate their statuses automatically.
+Automatic status calculation can save you some time but it's good to remember that calculation is quite simplistic and you may encounter situations where you want to override it (the `status` method is defined on section's constructor).

+You don't have to (and usually shouldn't) iterate manually over `formSections` (the section's collection) to get overall sections status.
+That's because once you define `formSections` property, another property with the name `yourSectionsPropertyNameStatus` (in our example `formSectionsStatus`) will be created as Well.
+The `formSectionsStatus` will give you the total status of sections it contains.

 ###Sections after submission###

 Once user has submitted his application we display his data in _read-only_ view, both in the user-submitted's and official's view.
 There are also prepared DOM bindings for that: